African Lion Safari

 More about African Lion Safari

-The other reserves in the park include 9 km of driving pathways that take you through the Nairobi Sanctuary, Simba Lion Country, Timbavati Lion Country, Wankie Bushland Trail, Rocky Ridge Veldt, Australasia and The Americas.
-Over 1,000 animals and birds live in African Lion Safari, constructing their homes in the open grasslands, shaded forests or the expansive marshy wetlands.
+9 km of driving routes lead through the Nairobi Sanctuary, Simba Lion Country, Timbavati Lion Country, Wankie Bushland Trail, Rocky Ridge Veldt, Australasia and The Americas.
+Over 1,000 animals and birds live in the open grasslands, shaded forests or the expansive marshy wetlands.

-While making your way through the park reserves, you can listen to an audio tour recorded by experts.
-You’ll learn all about the animals in each area of African Lion Safari, including how to identify them, any special features and what they like to eat and do.
-The park also provides a general welcome tour and more information about their conservation programmes, including the Cheetah Conservation Centre.
+While making your way through the park reserves, listen to an audio tour recorded by experts.
+You’ll learn all about the animals in each, how to identify them, any special features and what they like to eat and do.
+The park also provides a general welcome tour and more information about their conservation programs, including the Cheetah Conservation Centre.

-If you’d like to spend a bit more time in nature, head north of African Lion Safari to Valens Lake Conservation Area.
-With over 300 hectares, you can enjoy hiking and walking trails, boating, camping, fishing and winter sports like snowshoeing and cross-country skiing.
-The property is part of the Hamilton Conservation Authority, the region’s largest environmental management organization that protects critical natural areas.
+North of African Lion Safari, Valens Lake Conservation Area is a great spot for outdoor pursuits like hiking, boating, camping and fishing, as well as snowshoeing and cross-country skiing in the winter.
+The 300+ hectares are managed by the Hamilton Conservation Authority, the region’s largest environmental organization that protects critical natural areas.
 Other popular nature preserves in the area include Dundas Valley Conservation Area and Christie Lake Conservation Area.

-For those looking for some shopping or dining, African Lion Safari is just outside Cambridge, Ontario.
-The city has a quaint historic centre where you’ll find plenty of restaurants, cafes and boutiques.
-Set on the Grand River, you can enjoy a stroll through Mill Race Park which overlooks the river and features remains from an old mill.
-Other historic sites and entertainment sources in Cambridge include the McDougall Cottage from the mid-19th century and the Hamilton Family Theatre Cambridge for musical and theatre performances.
+Head to the quaint town of Cambridge nearby for restaurants, cafes and boutiques.
+Set on the Grand River, enjoy a stroll through Mill Race Park which overlooks the river and features remains from an old mill.
+Visit the McDougall Cottage, a heritage site from the mid-19th century and the Hamilton Family Theatre Cambridge for musical and theatre performances.